-You have several options.
 You can keep the money in your current plan or you can roll it over into a new retirement account.
 Each option has its advantages.

-We’ll help you figure out the right one for you.
+Let’s figure out the right one for you.

-Cash out your 401(k).
-NOT RECOMMENDED!
+Cash out your 401k.
+NOT RECOMMENDED.
 If you take a “lump-sum distribution,” you will have to pay income taxes on the money.
 You will also pay a 10% early withdrawal penalty if you’re under age 59 ½.
 Not only do you lose money, but you lose valuable time in building savings, which you might never catch up.